VelHRH/VelHRH/README.md

-- 👋 Hi, I’m @VelHRH
+- 👋 Hi, I’m Valentin
-- 👀 I’m interested in programming, sports and wrestling
+- 👀 I’m interested in programming, music and wrestling
-- 🌱 I’m currently learning JavaScript, Java
+- 🌱 I’m currently learning JavaScript and Java/Scala
-- 📫 How to reach me on telegram: @velpwn
+- 📫 How to reach me on telegram: @stars_leader

 ### Languages and Tools: